pontem-network/aptos-core/documentation/specifications/move_adapter/README.md

 ![abstract](../images/move_adapter.png)

-The **Move Adapter** uses a **[Move Virtual Machine](#Move-VM)** (VM) to execute code in the context of the Aptos ecosystem.
-The Move VM is not aware of the structure and semantics of Aptos transactions, nor is it aware of the Aptos storage layer; it only knows how to execute Move functions.
-It is the adapter's job to use the VM in a way that honors the Aptos protocol.
+The **Move Adapter** uses a **[Move Virtual Machine](#Move-VM)** (VM) to execute code in the context of the Pont ecosystem.
+The Move VM is not aware of the structure and semantics of Pont transactions, nor is it aware of the Pont storage layer; it only knows how to execute Move functions.
+It is the adapter's job to use the VM in a way that honors the Pont protocol.

-We will describe the Move Adapter and the Move VM architecture in Aptos and how they share responsibilities.
+We will describe the Move Adapter and the Move VM architecture in Pont and how they share responsibilities.

 ## Validation